NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 If an applicant applies to be a mentee, can they choose a mentor?
 And if applying to be a mentor, can they specify their mentee(s)?

-Both the Track 1 Development Base Grant application (Optional Outcome 1 - Mentorship/Mentee) and the Mentorship Optional Add-On application do allow jurisdictions to request a specific mentor, or specific mentee(s), and justify why the proposed choice is ideal.
+Both the Track 1 and Track 2 Development Base Grant applications (by selecting the Mentee Optional Add-On) and the Mentorship Optional Add-On Grant application allow jurisdictions to request a specific mentor, or specific mentee(s), and justify why the proposed choice is ideal.
 Final assignments, however, will depend on the numbers and qualifications of both mentor and mentee applications and will be made by the NEHA-FDA RFFM Grant Program project leadership (including members from FDA, NACCHO, and NEHA).

 Our program is new to the Voluntary National Retail Food Regulatory Program Standards (hereafter Retail Program Standards) and applying for a Track 1 Development Base Grant.
 Is the Optional Outcome 1 - Mentorship / Mentee recommended?